lucatume/wp-browser/docs/modules/WPWebDriver.md

 <h4 id="deactivatePlugin">deactivatePlugin</h4>
 ***
-On to the plugin administration screen and deactivate a plugin clicking the "Deactivate" link.
-The method will not **handle** authentication to the admin area.
+In the plugin administration screen deactivate a plugin clicking the "Deactivate" link.
+The method will **not** handle authentication and navigation to the plugins administration page.
 <pre><code class="language-php">    // Deactivate one plugin.
     $I-&gt;loginAsAdmin();
     $I-&gt;amOnPluginsPage();